Krazal/nppopenai/README.md

 - **Adjust Response Style**: Modify temperature and other parameters in the config file
 - **Track Token Usage**: Monitor your API usage in the [PLUGIN] section of NppOpenAI.ini

+### Replace or Keep Your Questions

+Easily choose whether the AI’s answer should replace your original question in the editor or appear below it.
+Go to Plugins » NppOpenAI » Keep my question to toggle this preference, enabling more flexible AI-aided editing.

+### Attention to Detail

+NppOpenAI remembers your last used prompt, so you can quickly reuse or change it without losing focus.
+Navigating these prompts without a mouse is also possible: use the keyboard-friendly interface to select prompts and streamline your workflow.

 ## 📚 Example Prompt Templates

 ### Translation Assistant